The best seafood delivery companies to buy from online in 2020

-If you haven't considered a delivery of frozen seafood alongside your grocery deliveries, takeout or prepared meal services, now might be a good time.
-Cost and access might feel like obstacles to buying more fresh seafood such as fish, crab, shrimp and oysters, but there are a number of online seafood purveyors around the country that can deliver high-quality products straight to your door for less than you might think.
+If you haven't thought about getting a delivery of frozen seafood alongside your grocery deliveries, prepared meal services or takeout, now might be a good time.
+Cost and access might feel like obstacles to buying fresh seafood such as fish, shrimp, crab and oysters, but there are a multitude of online seafood purveyors around the country that can deliver high-quality products straight to your door for less than you might think.

 And there are plenty of reasons to buy more seafood.
-Wild-caught seafood has healthier proteins to consume and is easier on the planet than chicken, beef, pork and other meats that are largely factory-farmed, injected with growth hormones and submitted to other dubious practices.
+Wild-caught seafood has healthier proteins to consume and is kinder to the planet than beef, chicken, pork and other meats that are largely factory-farmed, injected with growth hormones and submitted to other dubious practices.

 "Fresh seafood delivery" is not an oxymoron.
 A reliable seafood market (or seafood restaurant) with a consistently fresh bounty of salmon, halibut, crab, shrimp and shellfish is a treasure, to be certain, but not every town or neighborhood has one, and if you live far from the ocean things get even dicier.
 It might sound counterintuitive to order seafood online but a bevy of new members of the online seafood industry are proving that seafood delivery might just be the best way to get fresh and affordable seafood into your home, especially if you live far from fished waters.